Abbey of Saint Gall: Cultural treasures

 The Abbey library of Saint Gall is recognized as one of the richest medieval libraries in the world.
 It is home to one of the most comprehensive collections of early medieval books in the German-speaking part of Europe.
 As of 2005, the library consists of over 160,000 books, of which 2100 are handwritten.
 Nearly half of the handwritten books are from the Middle Ages and 400 are over 1000 years old.
 Lately the Stiftsbibliothek has launched a project for the digitisation of the priceless manuscript collection, which currently (December 2009) contains 355 documents that are available on the Codices Electronici Sangallenses webpage.

 The library interior is exquisitely realised in the Rococo style with carved polished wood, stucco and paint used to achieve its overall effect.
 It was designed by the architect Peter Thumb and is open to the public.
 In addition it holds exhibitions as well as concerts and other events.

 One of the more interesting documents in the Stiftsbibliothek is a copy of Priscian's Institutiones grammaticae which contains the poem Is acher in gaíth in-nocht... written in Old Irish.

 The library also preserves a unique 9th-century document, known as the Plan of St. Gall, the only surviving major architectural drawing from the roughly 700-year period between the fall of the Western Roman Empire and the 13th century.
-The Plan drawn was never actually built, and was so named because it was kept at the famous medieval monastery library, where it remains to this day.
+The Plan drawn sometime between AD 820–830 AD was never actually built, and was so named because it was dedicated to the then-abbot of Saint Gall and kept at the famous medieval monastery library, where it remains to this day.
 The plan was an ideal of what a well-designed and well-supplied monastery should have, as envisioned by one of the synods held at Aachen for the reform of monasticism in the Frankish empire during the early years of emperor Louis the Pious (between 814 and 817).

 A late 9th-century drawing of Paul lecturing an agitated crowd of Jews and gentiles, part of a copy of a Pauline epistles produced at and still held by the monastery, was included in a medieval-drawing show at the Metropolitan Museum of Art in New York the summer of 2009.
 A reviewer noted that the artist had "a special talent for depicting hair, ... with the saint's beard ending in curling droplets of ink."

 St. Gall is noted for its early use of the neume, the basic element of Western and Eastern systems of musical notation prior to the invention of five-line staff notation.
 The earliest extant manuscripts are from the 9th or 10th century.

 In 1983, the Convent of St. Gall was inscribed on the UNESCO World Heritage List as "a perfect example of a great Carolingian monastery".